What is a Construction Trades Helper?

 Is There Going to be Demand for Construction Trades Helpers?

-In the United States, there were 22,100 jobs for Construction Trades Helper in 2016.
+There were about 22,100 jobs for Construction Trades Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Construction Trades Helper by 2026.
-The BLS estimates 3,500 yearly job openings in this field.
+There will be an estimated 3,500 positions for Construction Trades Helper per year.

 The states with the most job growth for Construction Trades Helper are Utah, Florida, and Tennessee.
 Watch out if you plan on working in Wyoming, Hawaii, or Alaska.
 These states have the worst job growth for this type of profession.